Liam-Twomey/SPaCE/README.rst

 .. code:: bash

     cd doc
-    # intialize a venv if you want to use one
-    sphinx-build -b html ./source ./build
+    make html

-The html version of the documentation can now be found in `doc/build`.
+To view the html version of the documentation, open ``doc/build/html/index.html`` in a web browser.
+On Linux and MacOS, this can be done easily with ``firefox build/html/index.html``.